Fireplaces

 but now it will have to go against the wall.
 I lined this side with white paper.
 I then removed the flap at the bottom but left it at the top to help with stability.

 I used the removed lid as a template cutting two from 3mm foam core board.
 I found these large flicker flame candles at IKEA.
+I then cut a third from 5mm foam core board and marked out a 1cm edge that I cut out removing the centre.

 Then I glued the two parts together.I then cut out two fronts and two sides the depth of the candle bases and glued them on.
 I did us some pins to keep it all in place but I think it would still be OK without them.